Knowledge Distillation Must Account for What It Loses: Evidence for Off-Metric Distillation Loss

-A further line of evidence concerns uncertainty and abstention.
-Calibration research shows that confidence reliability is distinct from accuracy, and calibration transfer studies show that this property is not automatically inherited by a student \citep{guo2017calibration,hebbalaguppe2024calibrationtransfer,fan2024revisitcalibration}.
+\paragraph{Calibration and abstention loss.} Calibration research shows that confidence reliability is distinct from accuracy, and calibration transfer studies show that this property is not automatically inherited by a student \citep{guo2017calibration,hebbalaguppe2024calibrationtransfer,fan2024revisitcalibration}.
 In LLM settings, uncertainty estimation and abstention are increasingly treated as independent capabilities: a model must know when it does not know, and when it should decline or defer rather than answer \citep{geng2024surveyconfidence,kapoor2024knowwhat,wen2024abstention}.
 If a student retains a teacher's answer style but not its uncertainty behavior, then the student may become more deployable while becoming less trustworthy.

-Modern LLM applications also expose process, grounding, safety, and diversity losses.
+\paragraph{Process, grounding, safety, and diversity loss.} Modern LLM applications expose additional losses that are weakly captured by headline metrics.
 Step-by-step and System-2-to-System-1 distillation demonstrate that reasoning traces and deliberative procedures can be compressed, but work on chain-of-thought faithfulness shows that explanations need not faithfully reveal the model's actual decision process \citep{hsieh2023dss,yu2024distills2tos1,turpin2023dontalways,chen2025reasoningdontalways}.
 On-policy distillation work makes a related point for generative students: training on static teacher-generated data can leave students untested on their own errors, creating exposure bias and compounding failures under student-generated rollouts \citep{song2026onpolicy}.
 Retrieval and citation work shows that answer quality can diverge from evidence selection and attribution quality \citep{lewis2020rag,jia2025rationaledistrag,huang2024groundedcitations}.
 Safety work shows that refusal behavior must be evaluated at the boundary between over-refusal and under-refusal, not merely by the presence of refusal text \citep{cui2024orbench,muhamed2026refusalbench,zhang2026responsebasedkd}.
 Recursive data-generation work shows that generated-data pipelines can lose tails of the original distribution, even when average performance appears acceptable \citep{shumailov2024collapse,gerstgrasser2024inevitable}.
-Together, these lines of work support the same conclusion from different directions: the main metric does not exhaust what the teacher knows how to do.
+Together, these lines of work support the same conclusion: the main metric does not exhaust what the teacher knows how to do.